w3c/baggage/correlation_context/HTTP_HEADER_FORMAT.md

 ## Name format

 Url encoded string.
-Spaces are allows before and after the name.
+Spaces are allowed before and after the name.
 Header with the trimmed name and with spaces before and after name MUST be considered identical.

 ## Value format